Ahton89/terraform-provider-mongodb/README.md

     <img src=".github/tf.png" alt="Terraform logo" title="Terraform" align="left" height="50" />
 </a>

-# Kubernetes Provider for MongoDB
+# Terraform Provider for MongoDB
 This is a Terraform provider for MongoDB.
 It allows you to manage MongoDB resources using Terraform.

 ## At the moment, the provider can: